leuti/img_proc/README.md

 Once the server is running, you can make requests to it using a tool like cURL or Postman.

+## Running in debug mode

+To run the API in debug mode run the following command: `npm run windowsDebug`

 ## API endpoints

 This is a project for a Udacity full stack course.
 The following endpoints are available in this API: